 I have black underarm stains on many of my shirts.
-That’s right – BLACK.
-It started happening after we moved to western NC mountains, where we have well water, but it’s only my shirts – not my husband’s.
-I’ve tried changing deodorant (though I suspect they all have the same active ingredients) with no effect.
+That’s right —BLACK.
+It started happening after we moved to the western NC mountains, where we have well water, but it’s only my shirts—not my husband’s.
+I’ve tried changing deodorants (though I suspect they all have the same active ingredients) with no effect.
 I’ve tried scrubbing the stains with various stain removers.
 Nothing.
 The stains are on the inside of the shirts – but after a while, it shows through to the outside of any light-colored shirts.
-I’ve never seen anything like it before, and – to be honest – it makes me feel like kind of a freak.
-Can you help?
+I’ve never seen anything like it before, and— to be honest—it makes me feel like kind of a freak.

 Thanks, Funky in Franklin

 Antiperspirants and deodorants are two distinct products, but in our everyday speech, we tend to use the terms interchangeably, and I have done so throughout this response to help people using search (Google) find what they need.

 You were on the right track when you tried switching deodorants.

 If you take a walk down the antiperspirant/deodorant aisle, you’ll notice quite the selection.
 Most of the antiperspirants/deodorants you see will all have the same active ingredient(s): aluminum chloride, aluminum chlorohydrate, aluminum-zirconium, or a combination of thereof.
 Did you notice something about those three active ingredients?

 For most of us, the aluminum in antiperspirants isn’t a big deal, it helps us stop sweating from our underarms for a few hours, and we go through the day without offending our neighbors.
 Neat.

 However, everyone’s body chemistry is a little different, and that chemistry is affected by the food you eat, the water you drink, and your genetics.